TheDoctorBotter/Eccentrix/README.md

 6. Restart the dev server

 **Important Notes:**
-- Supabase credentials are already configured
+- Supabase credentials (including service role key) are already configured
 - Never commit your API key to version control
 - The app will return a 500 error with a clear message if the key is missing
 - You need OpenAI API credits for the generation to work
+- `SUPABASE_SERVICE_ROLE_KEY` is required for file uploads (branding assets)

 ### 3. Database Setup